Priority Admission Deadlines

 English Language Requirement

-All students from non-English speaking countries must provide evidence of adequate proficiency in the English language before being admitted to the PADM.
+All students from non-English-speaking countries must provide evidence of English language proficiency before being admitted to the program.
 This requirement may be satisfied by presenting a TOEFL score of 580 (237 CBT) or its equivalent.
-A student with a TOEFL score of between 550 and 580 may be admitted conditionally.
-In such cases, registration for classes is conditional upon having a program of English language study approved by the director in consultation with the International Education office.
+A student with a TOEFL score between 550 and 580 may be admitted conditionally.
+In such cases, the student must have a program of English language study approved by the director in consultation with the International Education office before the student can register for classes.

 Students with TOEFL scores of 525 to 550, (197-213 CBT), may be admitted to the University as post-baccalaureate students.
-As post-baccalaureate students they may register for classes and demonstrate their ability to do the work required of MPA students.
-They should be aware of the EWU regulation on "Previous Graduate Credit" which permits no more than 12 pre-admission credits to be counted toward a graduate degree (see the general policies in the front of this catalog).
-The director of PADM will determine whether they should be granted admission to the program based in part upon their work as post-baccalaureate students.
+As post-baccalaureate students, they may register for classes and demonstrate their ability to do the work required of MPA students.
+Note: no more than 12 pre-admission credits can be counted toward a graduate degree.
+The program director will determine whether they should be granted admission to the program based in part upon their work as post-baccalaureate students.